HannaHrekova/Coursera_AI/README.md

 ### 1.Overview

-## This repository contains a series of tasks focusing on data loading, preprocessing, model training, and comparison of different pretrained models using PyTorch.
+## The project contains a series of tasks focusing on data loading, preprocessing, model training, and comparison of different pretrained models using PyTorch.

 ### 2.The tasks include: